icpc/ccs-specs/Contest_API.md

 The `files` attribute provides the file(s) of a given submission as a zip archive.
 These must be stored directly from the root of the zip file, i.e. there must not be extra directories (or files) added unless these are explicitly part of the submission content.
-For `POST`, `PUT` and `PATCH` methods, the `files` attribute must contain the base64-encoded string of the zip archive.

 #### Access restrictions at WF